Prince Harry Jokes That He’d Love To Take A Nude Pregnancy Photo With Meghan Markle, Says Source

 Prince Harry has joked that he wants to take a nude pregnancy photo of his very pregnant wife, Meghan Markle, an anonymous royal insider source tells Life & Style magazine.

-Anyone who watched the Royal Wedding, or who has ever seen any picture of the two ever taken, can immediately see how deeply and intensely Harry and Meghan love each other.
+Anyone who watched the royal wedding, or who has ever seen any picture of the two ever taken, can immediately see how deeply and intensely Harry and Meghan love each other.
 And of course, there’s now a third addition to their family on the way, what with Meghan having announced a few weeks ago that she’s pregnant.
 And it seems that Harry is documenting every stage of that pregnancy, says an anonymous insider source.

 “The pregnancy is such a special milestone for Meghan and Harry, and he doesn’t want to miss a moment of it.”